rchanou/rchanou.github.io/cost-based-management.md

 ## Background

 SOLID is scalability theatre.
-Objects are fine, but the doctrine of Object-_Orientation_ never did any good in itself.
+Objects are fine, but the doctrine of Object-_Orientation_ never did anyone any good.
 Have you ever read the children's story of Stone Soup?
-That's the extent to which Object-Oriented Programming "works": a placebo to get fresh programmers thinking about how to structure their programs, beyond copy-pasting a bunch of crap everywhere.
+That's the extent to which Object-Oriented Programming "works": a placebo to get fresh programmers thinking about how they can design their programs, beyond copy-pasting a bunch of crap everywhere.

-Some people eventually learn they don't need the OOP stone, and ditch it.
+Some of us eventually learn we don't need the OOP stone, and ditch it.
 Others still feel the need to put stones in their soup, and carry these heavy stones around with them everywhere.
 They might even refuse to eat soup served without a stone.
 They'll get into heated debates about what types of stones make the best soup: some argue for soft, rounded pumice, others for sharp obsidian.
 Some say we should even use little rocks that we eat with the soup because that's what birds do, and we need to model the way we cook our soup after nature.
-Sound familiar?
+They'll tell you it's painful at first, but promise one day it'll just click, and you'll wonder how you ever lived without eating and sh!tting rocks in the first place.

 Personally, I never bought into SOLID and the like, but I did go through a Functional Programming phase.
 To get what I went through, just replace the OOP diagrams in the meme above with concepts like higher-order functions, currying, "composability", declarative DSLs, homoiconicity, provable correctness, and algebraic effects.

-These are all compelling ideas that sound cool in a vacuum, but they should not be part of the default approach.
-In practice, they are far too over-applied and most of them do not pay off, because they all have drawbacks which usually aren't mentioned (or even noticed) when they are first proposed.
-I could write several articles discussing the specific pros and cons of each of these ideas, but for now, I'll just say that they tend to induce excessive fragmentation, unnecessary ambiguity, mental overloading, premature ossification and reduced flexibility, while not really solving any hard problems that _actually_ matter.
+These are all compelling ideas that sound cool in a vacuum, but they should not be part of anyone's default approach.
+In practice, they are far too overused and most of them do not pay off, because they all have drawbacks which usually aren't mentioned (or even noticed) when they are first proposed.
+I could write several articles discussing the specific pros and cons of each of these ideas, but for now, I'll just say that they tend to induce excessive fragmentation, increased mental overloading, unnecessary ambiguity, premature ossification and reduced flexibility, while not really solving any hard problems that _actually_ matter.

 > Bad programmers worry about the code.
 Good programmers worry about data structures and their relationships.
 >